MarisaKirisame/DefComBlog/Calculator.md

     int idx = loc.get(name);
     return env[idx];

 One thing to note, is that the code has two line.
 One line use only loc, and one line use env, alongside the value produced by loc.
+Furthermore, loc is calculated using Expr only, and env is defined by the user.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5ODI1NjU4NSwtMjA3MDc0MjQ3LDU0ND
+eyJoaXN0b3J5IjpbNjk1OTExMzc3LC00OTgyNTY1ODUsLTIwNz
-kyMDQxMSwtMTIzMzM2OTQwOSwxODEzMDkwOTE3LDY5NTg1MzE5
+A3NDI0Nyw1NDQ5MjA0MTEsLTEyMzMzNjk0MDksMTgxMzA5MDkx
-Miw1Nzk4NDk4NDgsLTEzOTEzODQ3ODQsMTc4NTkyOTAwNyw4Nz
+Nyw2OTU4NTMxOTIsNTc5ODQ5ODQ4LC0xMzkxMzg0Nzg0LDE3OD
-QzOTMzNDgsMTE1MTMzNzU1NCwxNjc2ODgzMzExLC0xMzI1ODYw
+U5MjkwMDcsODc0MzkzMzQ4LDExNTEzMzc1NTQsMTY3Njg4MzMx
-Mzg3LC0yMDEyNjYxOTE0LDc3NjI1NTQ4MiwtNDc3NzAxMjA2LC
+MSwtMTMyNTg2MDM4NywtMjAxMjY2MTkxNCw3NzYyNTU0ODIsLT
-0xMDk2OTgyMjc1LDcyNjExMDgzNiwxNzU2NjM3MjI5LC02OTgz
+Q3NzcwMTIwNiwtMTA5Njk4MjI3NSw3MjYxMTA4MzYsMTc1NjYz
-ODg1Ml19
+NzIyOV19
 -->